This post may contain affiliate links. Please read my disclosure policy.

 Loaded with pumpkin pie spice in both the cake and crumble top, the warm flavors of fall really shine.

-This cake is very easy to make and you don’t even need a mixer!
+This pumpkin breakfast cake is very easy to make and you don’t even need a mixer!

 You probably have everything you need right in your pantry.
-No worries if you don’t have a springform pan, it will bake up nicely in a square pan too.
-Well tested and perfected, this is the cake you’ll want to make throughout the season.
+If you don’t have a springform pan, it will bake up nicely in a square baking pan too.
+Well tested and perfected, this is the cake you’ll want to make throughout the season!

 Thanks for PINNING!